 I offer writing, editing and proofreading, as well as website creation services.
 Even though I don’t call myself an expert, I’ve been in this field for seven years.
 I’ve seen the directions where the writing industry is going, the changes, the new platforms.
 Get your work done through me, and get fast and efficient service.
 Get a quote.

-And then all you need to do is to write compelling chapters for your fiction and follow it up with a great theme.
+Now all you need to do is to write compelling chapters for your fiction and follow it up with a great theme.
 Need help with that?